jakeleyhr/GetVISTA/README.md

 Total sequence length: 4345bp
 Coordinates saved to mouse_gdf5.annotation.txt
 ```
 Two additional arguments can be used to adjust the start (**-sa**) and end (**-ea**) coordinates beyond the gene start and end.
-For example, to extract the sequence and annotations for the gdf5 gene PLUS an additional 50,000bp from the 5' flank and an additional 30,000bp from the 3' flank (direction relative to the assembly forward strand):
+For example, to extract the sequence and annotations for the gdf5 gene plus an additional 50,000bp from the 5' flank and an additional 20,000bp from the 3' flank (direction relative to the assembly forward strand):
 ```
-$ python vistagene.py -s mouse -gene gdf5 -autoname -sa 50000 -ea 30000
+$ python vistagene.py -s mouse -gene gdf5 -autoname -sa 50000 -ea 20000
 Assembly name: GRCm39
 mouse gdf5 coordinates: 2:155782943-155787287
 mouse gdf5 is on -1 strand
 mouse gdf5 sequence length: 4345bp
-Extracting coordinates: 2:155732943-155817287
+Extracting coordinates: 2:155732943-155807287
 DNA sequence saved to mouse_gdf5.fasta.txt
-Total sequence length: 84345bp
+Total sequence length: 74345bp
 Coordinates saved to mouse_gdf5.annotation.txt
 ```
-In the output, note that the gene length is 4,345bp, but the total sequence length extracted is 84,345bp as a result of the 80,000bp flanking regions also being included.
+In the output, note that the gene length is 4,345bp, but the total sequence length extracted is 74,345bp as a result of the 70,000bp flanking regions also being included.
 The annotation file also reflects these additional sequences, including the genes in the expanded region:
 ```
 < 1 39288 Uqcc1-204-cut5':44102bp
 10276 10333 exon